-Rising real estate prices and higher interest rates are putting pressure on affordability - what this means for buyers and sellers.
+Rising real estate prices and higher interest rates are putting pressure on affordability - what this means for buyers and sellers

-Reading time: approx. 6-7 minutes
+Reading time: approx. 6-7 minutes - Status: August 2025

 Summary

-Reasons: sharp rise in purchase prices in the 2010s and significantly higher mortgage interest rates since 2022 (currently often around 3.5-4.0%).
+- Reasons: sharp rise in purchase prices in the 2010s and significantly higher mortgage interest rates since 2022 (currently often around 3.5-4.0%).

-According to an example calculation (average purchase price € 350,000, 86% financing, monthly budget € 1,900 incl. energy/maintenance), the repayment period for property loans has almost doubled.
+- Example (average purchase price € 350,000, 86 % financing, budget € 1,900 incl. energy/maintenance): The repayment period for loans has almost doubled.

 What does Flossbach von Storch measure?

-Nominal income development,
+- Nominal income development

-Real estate prices,
+- Real estate prices

 What has changed since the 2010s?